Essential Tips for Hiking Safety with Dogs

 Encouraging Regular Water Breaks

 Hydration is key, and providing your dog with frequent water breaks is essential to prevent dehydration.
-Monitor your dog's behavior and offer water at regular intervals, especially during warmer weather or strenuous hikes.
+Monitor your dog's and offer water at regular intervals, especially during warmer weather or strenuous hikes.
 Encourage your dog to drink, and if they don't seem interested, consider moistening their food or treats to provide additional hydration.

 Finding Shady Resting Spots